WeiqianFredZhang/Node.js-Projects/Basic_Bots/README.md

 2. `Read from env File.js` requires => npm install dotenv

 #### Side Notes
 - .env files are useful to hide information from the outside world.
-When running Discord bots on Replit.it or Heroku.com for free, consider using one.
+When running Discord bots on Replit.it or Heroku.com for free, consider creating one.